 Permanent residence is not always as permanent as the name implies.
 For example, after a foreign national becomes a lawful permanent resident of the U.S. (a green card holder) the person might decide to no longer live in the U.S., and abandon (give up) the green card and other immigration benefits.

 Or, U.S. immigration authorities could be the ones to determine that a person abandoned their residence, most likely after having remained outside the U.S. for an extended amount of time, typically more than one year.
 That's the subject of this article.

-As a previous green card holder, if you are overseas, wish to return to the U.S, and realize that you are likely to have a problem with appearing to have abandoned your residence, you may apply for what's called a returning resident (SB-1) visa.
+As a green card holder, if you are overseas and wish to return to the U.S, and realize that you are likely to have a problem with apparently having abandoned your residence, you can potentially apply for what's called a returning resident (SB-1) visa.

-If for some reason you do not qualify for the returning immigrant visa, but you still qualify for a green card on the same basis as your previous one, you can simply resubmit the same type of immigrant visa application.
+If for some reason you do not qualify for the returning resident visa, but you still qualify for a green card on the same basis as your previous one, you can potentially resubmit the same type of immigrant visa application.

 If your circumstances have changed, look into whether you qualify for another type of immigrant visa (green card).
-For example, if you qualified for your previous green card as the spouse of a U.S. citizen or another green card holder, but your spouse is now deceased or you divorced, you would no longer qualify on that basis, so you will need to look at your other options.
-See our section on getting a green card for details.
+For example, if you qualified for your previous green card as the spouse of a U.S. citizen, but your spouse is now deceased or you divorced, you would no longer qualify on that basis, so will need to look at your other options.
+For example, you might now qualify as the parent of an adult U.S. citizen, if your children are U.S. citizens age 21 or over.
+Learn more about getting a green card.